Master Your Online Store: The Ultimate eCommerce Analytics Setup Checklist

 Track best-selling items, product views, and inventory levels to know what brings the customer to your business and what makes them stay.
 A single best-selling product alone can drive traffic to your website and expose customers to other potential items.

-Monitor such metrics weekly or monthly depending on the order rates.
+Review Cadence: Monitor such metrics weekly or monthly depending on the order rates.
+Conduct a full product portfolio review every quarter.

 User Experience (UX) Analytics